nasa/fmdtools/docs/Development Guide.rst

 In fmdtools, these patterns can be helpful:

-* Instead of creating two very similar :class:`fmdtools.define.Function` classes (e.g. Drone and PilotedAircraft) and copying code between each, create a single class (e.g. Aircraft) with common methods/structures (e.g., Fly, Taxi, Park, etc.) and then use sub-classes to extend and/or replace methods/structures in the common class as needed (e.g., Autonomous Navigation in the Drone vs. Piloted Navigation in the normal aircraft).
+* Instead of creating two very similar :class:`fmdtools.define.block.function.Function` classes (e.g. Drone and PilotedAircraft) and copying code between each, create a single class (e.g. Aircraft) with common methods/structures (e.g., Fly, Taxi, Park, etc.) and then use sub-classes to extend and/or replace methods/structures in the common class as needed (e.g., Autonomous Navigation in the Drone vs. Piloted Navigation in the normal aircraft).
 * Instead copying code for the same operations to several different places in a model, write a single function instead.
 This method can then be documented/tested and extended to a variety of different use-cases which require the same basic operation to be done.

 This is an incomplete list.
 In general, it can be a helpful limitation to *try to avoid using copy-and-paste as much as possible.* Instead if a piece of code needs to be run more than once in more than once place, write a function or method which will be used everywhere.
 The idea should be to *write the code once, and run it everywhere.*